Kraymer/qifqif/docs/cli.rst

   files eg one per family member.
 - ``-d, --dry-run``: print the result of qifqif work on the standard output only, leaving the qif file untouched.
 Mutually exclusive with ``--output``
+- ``-f, --force``: turn it on if you want to edit transactions having a category that hasn't been set by qifqif.
+Repeat the flag (-ff) to force editing of all transactions.
 - ``-o DEST, --output``: by default input file is edited in-place.
 Use that switch to write in another output file instead.
 - ``-v, --version``: display version information and exit